popltree2/twitter_mass_unfollow/README.md

 # Twitter Mass Unfollow
-A quick a dirty script to unfollow everyone in on your Twitter account.
+A quick a dirty script to unfollow everyone you currently follow on Twitter.
 Keys can be found at developer.twitter.com

 ## WARNING